 Our Speech Language Pathology Assistant program prepares you with the tools and knowledge needed for clinical practice as an SLPA.
 Upon successful completion of the Associate Degree, you will be able to apply for licensure with the State of California and will demonstrate the skill, knowledge, and training to practice in a variety of settings within the parameters of the SLPA scope of practice.

-Program courses are led by highly qualified Speech Language Pathologist faculty members and are available at our Stockton and Mountain House campus as well as online.
-Additionally, you will complete required fieldwork experiences under the supervision of a practicing Speech Language Pathologist (SLP) at our program facilities.
+Program courses are led by highly qualified Speech Language Pathologist faculty members and are available in person and/or online.
+Additionally, you will complete required fieldwork experiences under the supervision of a practicing Speech Language Pathologist (SLP).
 Fieldwork placements are arranged for the students and are only available in the greater Delta College region.
 The SLPA program includes a distance learning component comprised of various instruction methods including online learning involving enriched audio and video presentations and resources.
-For this reason, students in this program must have reliable, consistent access to a high speed or comparable internet connection.
+For this reason, students in this program must have reliable, consistent access to a high-speed or comparable internet connection.
 Students entering this program must possess a practiced, working knowledge of technical tasks.

 - Speech Language Pathology Assistant Advanced Placement Certificate of Achievement